Crevoladossola

 Crevoladossola is a comune (municipality) in the Province of Verbano-Cusio-Ossola in the Italian region Piedmont, located about 130 km northeast of Turin and about 30 km northwest of Verbania.

 Crevoladossola borders the following municipalities: Bognanco, Crodo, Domodossola, Masera, Montecrestese, Trasquera, Varzo.
 In 1487, it was the location of the battle of Crevola between the Swiss Confederation and the Duchy of Milan.

+The Crevoladossola Art Deco hydroelectric power plant was built by Ettore Conti in 1925, and designed by the architect Piero Portaluppi.
+It was renovated in 2011.